jafaryor/knowledge-base/Web/Optimization/video.md

         ```

     * Once the page loaded (e.g. in the onload event), replace them with the full quality images

-* Image decoding delays

-    Loading large images in JavaScript and dropping them into the DOM can tie up the main thread, causing the user interface to be unresponsive for a short period of time while decoding occurs.
-[Asynchronously decoding images using the `decode` method](https://medium.com/dailyjs/image-loading-with-image-decode-b03652e7d2d2) prior to inserting them into the DOM can cut down on this sort of jank, but beware: It's not available everywhere yet, and it adds complexity to lazy loading logic.

-    ```javascript
-    var newImage = new Image();
-    newImage.src = "my-awesome-image.jpg";

-    if ("decode" in newImage) {
-        // Fancy decoding logic
-        newImage.decode().then(function() {
-            imageContainer.appendChild(newImage);
-        });
-    } else {
-        // Regular image load
-        imageContainer.appendChild(newImage);
-    }
-    ```

 ### ffmpeg